nexpy/nexpy/README.md

 User Support
 ============
+Consult the [NeXpy documentation](http://nexpy.github.io/nexpy) for details of both the Python command-line API and how to use the NeXpy GUI.
 If you have any general questions concerning the use of NeXpy, please address them to the
 [NeXus Mailing List](http://download.nexusformat.org/doc/html/mailinglist.html).
 If you discover any bugs, please submit a